Fairford stained glass: Survival over the centuries

-The glass survived the Reformation when many images in English churches were destroyed.
-In 1642, during the Civil War, they narrowly avoided destruction when the Roundhead army was marching on the nearby town of Cirencester.
-It was customary at that time for cavalry of both sides to convert churches into temporary stables and barracks with little regard paid to the fabric of the buildings.
-The more puritan elements amongst the Roundheads were opposed to the pre-Reformation's so-called idolatrous imagery, making it likely that the stained glass would be destroyed.
-However, on the quick-thinking order of William Oldysworth, the impropriator (lessee) of the tithes of Fairford, the windows were hurriedly dismantled and the glass concealed before the troops arrived in the vicinity.
-"To him the lovers of ancient art are indebted for its present existence" (Bigland, 1791).
+The glass survived the Reformation, during which many images in English churches were destroyed.
+In 1642, during the Civil War, it narrowly avoided destruction when the Roundhead army was marching on the nearby town of Cirencester.
+It was customary at that time for cavalry of both sides to convert churches into temporary stables and barracks with little regard for the fabric of the buildings.
+The more puritan elements amongst the Roundheads were opposed to pre-Reformation imagery, which they regarded as idolatrous; this made it likely that the stained glass would be destroyed.
+However, on the order of the quick-thinking William Oldysworth, the impropriator (lessee) of the tithes of Fairford, the windows were hurriedly dismantled and the glass concealed before the troops arrived in the vicinity. "[T]o him the Lovers of ancient Art are indebted for its present Existence" (Bigland, 1791).

-It may have been during the re-erection of the glass after the Civil War when some of the panes were replaced in the wrong positions.
+It may have been during the re-erection of the glass after the Civil War that some of the panes were replaced in the wrong positions.
 In 1725 the glass was protected by the addition of a "lattice of wire" to each window, paid for at the great cost of £200 by Elizabeth Fermor, a daughter of William Fermor, 1st Baron Leominster (1648–1711), by his first wife Jane Barker, a daughter of Andrew Barker of Fairford.
-Andrew Barker was of the ancient Barker (alias De Calverhall) family of Coverall (or Calverhall) castle and Hopton Castle both in Shropshire, and had acquired the manor of Fairford in about 1660.
+Andrew Barker was of the ancient Barker (alias De Calverhall) family of Coverall (or Calverhall) Castle and Hopton Castle, both in Shropshire, and had acquired the manor of Fairford in about 1660.

-A few of the panes were damaged during a storm in November 1703; they were either repaired, some being modified or replaced.
-During 1889-90 twenty-six windows were repaired and re-leaded.
+A few of the panes were damaged during a storm in November 1703; they were either repaired (some being modified) or replaced.
+In 1889–90 twenty-six windows were repaired and re-leaded.

-During the Second World War, the stained glass windows were removed and stored in a cellar for safekeeping from 1939 to 1945.
+During the Second World War, from 1939 to 1945, the stained-glass windows were removed and stored in a cellar for safekeeping.

 A conservation and restoration programme began in 1988 and finished in 2010.
 Clear glass now protects the old glass.

 Descriptions

-Descriptions of the history and imagery of the windows is contained in the following sources:
+Descriptions of the history and imagery of the windows are contained in the following sources: